Planit

 Content

-Understand how the human body works and how illnesses are diagnosed and treated.
-Learn more about how cells, tissues, organs, and body systems function together and their impact on each other in both health and disease.
-You’ll learn how the human body works by studying anatomy and physiology and how we prevent, diagnose and treat diseases.
-You’ll gain practical skills through our award-winning OpenSTEM Labs and, in some cases, by immersing yourself in extended reality.
+Biomedical sciences is a broad area of modern science and underpins much of contemporary medicine.
+By studying a biomedical sciences degree, you’ll understand how the human body works and how illnesses are diagnosed and treated.
+You’ll explore how cells, tissues, organs, and body systems function together and their impact on health and disease.
+You’ll learn about the functions of the human body by studying anatomy and physiology, and how we prevent, diagnose and treat illnesses.
+Our biomedical sciences degree will also teach you practical skills through our award-winning OpenSTEM Labs and, in some cases, extended reality.

 Entry Requirements